Maktel/maktel.github.io/_posts/2018-08-23-things-learned-august-2018.md

 * Open `localhost:4100` in browser

 ### Copy directory contents
-Use `cp`, but append a dot at the end of the source path
+Use `cp`, but append a dot to the source path
 ```bash
 cp -r src dest
 # -> dest/src/<content>